ACK-J/CSP-B-Gone/README.md

 This addon check the CSP of the current website against a list of known bypasses.
 You can also use the search bar to check if a specific domain has a known CSP bypass.

 # Popup
+The image below shows the extension popup which has three parts.
+The middle field which says "defaul-src" is the current page's CSP policy.
+The bottom two boxes are validated CSP bypasses which will work on the current page.
+The top search bar allows you to search for CSP bypasses of other domains.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/64089b2c-f3d6-4e4b-8d61-d9e73361be6d" alt="GUI">
 </p>